kambergjohnson/template/projects/beach-water-contamination.md

 2. Locations are very sparsely and unevenly sampled.
 3. Contamination is geographically constrained and does not appear to spread.

 Furthermore, by visualizing levels of bacteria over time at each site individually, I noticed blooms of bacterial growth over several orders of magnitude.
 Below, you can see a plot of bacterial levels over time for individual locations.
+Use the slider bar or the drop-down menu to see how bacterial levels and sampling frequency changes with location.

 <div id="tableauViz2"></div>